publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1320b–9a.md

         (8) __Appropriation__

-            Out of any funds in the Treasury not otherwise appropriated, there is appropriated to carry out this subsection, $25,000,000 for the period of fiscal years 2010 through 2014.
+            Out of any funds in the Treasury not otherwise appropriated, there is appropriated to carry out this subsection, $25,000,000 for the period of fiscal years 2010 through 2014, and $10,000,000 for the period of fiscal years 2016 and 2017.

     (f) __Development of model electronic health record format for children enrolled in Medicaid or CHIP__